-With effect from 1 January 2023, some mandatory second column survivor's and disability pensions will be adjusted to the cost of living.
-The adjustment rate is 3.4 % for pensions payable since 2019, 3.0 % for pensions payable since 2011 and 2.8 % for pensions payable since 2008.
+With effect from 1 January 2024, some mandatory second column survivor's and disability pensions will be adjusted to the cost of living.
+The adjustment rate is 6.0 % for pensions payable since 2020.
 The other pensions will not be adjusted.